 Managing Depression Among Residents

-This tells you the percentage of patients demonstrating symptoms of depression.
+This indicates the percent of residents showing symptoms of depression.

 Appropriate Vaccine Usage